pod-40/deskless/README.md

 * Users can view working locations in close proximity to their location such as restaurants, co-working and/or co-living space
 * Users can also rate locations and leave reviews as well
 * Users can create events where other users can opt in via the homefeed
+* Users can limit how many attendees can attend their event

 **Optional Stories**